 As with any other nondeformable material, caution should be used when administering oxybutynin chloride extended-release tablets to patients with preexisting severe gastrointestinal narrowing (pathologic or iatrogenic).
 There have been rare reports of obstructive symptoms in patients with known strictures in association with the ingestion of other drugs in nondeformable controlled-release formulations.

 Because clinical trials are conducted under widely varying conditions, the adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-The safety and efficacy of Oxybutynin Chloride Extended Release Tablets (5 to 30 mg/day) was evaluated in 774 adult subjects who participated in five double-blind, controlled clinical trials.
-In four of the five studies, Oxybutynin (5 to 20 mg/day in 199 subjects) was an active comparator.
-Adverse reactions reported by ≥1% of subjects are shown in Table 1.
+The safety and efficacy of oxybutynin chloride extended-release tablets (5 to 30 mg/day) were evaluated in 774 adult subjects who participated in five double-blind, controlled clinical trials.
+In four of the five studies, oxybutynin chloride immediate release tablets (5 to 20 mg/day in 199 subjects) were an active comparator.
+Adverse reactions reported by ≥ 1% of subjects are shown in Table 1.

 n = 774

 |Oxybutynin Chloride IR* Tablets 5 to 20 mg/day